nikhil-garg/Psychiatric-Disorders-With-Speech/README.md

 List of articles of interest : https://tinyurl.com/y6ojfq56

 #### Task 1 : Import the data from Mobile Device Voice Recordings at King's College London (https://zenodo.org/record/2867216#.X5-_tNtS-gQ).
+Create a PyTorch dataloader for the dataset and layout procedure for adding more datasets in future.
 #### Task 2 : Reproduce the results from https://www.ijraset.com/fileserve.php?FID=31054
 #### Task 3 : Implement any Machine Learning algorithm with or without(end-to-end) feature engineering to achieve the accuracy greater than State of the art.
 To start off, use https://github.com/espnet/espnet.